joshvillbrandt/MD25/README.md

 An Arduino library for the Devantech MD25 motor controller.
 Created by Josh Villbrandt (http://javconcepts.com/), July 7, 2012.
 Released into the public domain.

 The majority of this code was stolen from somewhere on the Internet.
-It has been modified to use the non-blocking I2C library from Wayne Truchsess.
+It has been modified to use the non-blocking I2C library from Wayne Truchsess (http://dsscircuits.com/articles/arduino-i2c-master-library.html).

 # Installation